 Michael Bisping became the first British MMA artist to participate in a UFC main event when he took the ring to face Rashad Evans in UFC 78.

-Even though Bisping lost to Evans that day, he went on to become the first British fighter to win a UFC title when he lifted the UFC Middleweight Championship in 2016.
+Even though Bisping lost to Evans that day, he became the first British fighter to win a UFC title when he lifted the UFC Middleweight Championship in 2016.

 To this day, he remains the only British national to achieve that feat.
 The 41-year-old, who is currently an actor and a sports analyst, was inducted into the UFC Hall of Fame in 2019.
 30 of the 39 bouts Bisping took part in went in his favor.